A GUIDE TO INDEPENDENT STUDY IN CHINESE

 • Shows a clear and coherent intellectual framework

-• Reflects sustained, rigorous engagement with the subject matter
+• Reflects in-depth comprehension of the subject matter

 Quality of the Written Product

 • Shows firm control of the syntax, idioms, and writing conventions of Mandarin

 • Develops an argument effectively

 • Sustains the methodological analysis throughout

 • Is edited carefully to assure mechanical, syntactic, and stylistic correctness